 - Eliminate the risk of working at height by doing all or some of the work on the ground or from a solid construction.

 - If you cannot eliminate the risk, reduce the remaining risk by using a passive fall prevention device, for example, scaffolds, perimeter screens, guardrails, elevating work platforms, safety mesh.

 - Reduce remaining risk by using a work-positioning system, for example travel-restraint systems, industrial rope-access systems.

 - Reduce remaining risk by using fall-arrest systems, such as catch platforms, fall arrest-harness systems

 - Reduce remaining risk by using a ladder or implement an administrative control.
 Note: Ladders are not suitable for long duration or high- force tasks.
 Record keeping duties apply for employers using administrative-only controls.

 - Are other people at risk of injury from your activity?

 - Have you sufficiently prevented others, including children, from entering the immediate area of work, for example, the fall zone during tree felling, loading and unloading and excluding access to any area where powered mobile plant is operating?

 People in rural areas often work alone, particularly on farms.
-WorkSafe has guidance on its website which can help reduce the risks from working alone on farms.
+WorkSafe has guidance which can help reduce the risks from working alone on farms.